By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 In our example, we assume that indigo20

-is the host name assigned to Ranger and that RED
+is the host name assigned to the Service for Ranger service and that RED

 is the Kerberos realm.